informalsystems/hermes/guide/src/tutorials/more-chains/start-relaying.md

 ## Start relaying

-Now, let's exchange `samoleans` between two chains.
+Now, let's exchange `samoleans` between chains.

 - Open a new terminal and start Hermes using the `start` command :